ros-security/community/vuln-remediation.md

 ### Identifying the Maintainer

-If the Maintainer of the vulnerable package is not well known, review recent activity for the package.
-Contact pull request approver(s) to find a responsible person.
+If the Maintainer of the vulnerable package is not well known, check for a <maintainer> tag in the package's `package.xml` file.
+Also review recent activity for the package, and contact a recent pull request approver(s) to find a responsible person.

 ### Requesting information from the Reporter